Back to Glossary Index

 • Choose the appropriate partition key: The partition key should be chosen based on the most common types of queries that will be performed on the data.
 A good partition key will ensure that the data is distributed evenly across partitions and minimize the need for shuffling data during query processing.

 • Avoid over-partitioning: Over-partitioning can negatively impact query performance as it increases the number of small partitions that need to be processed.
 It can also result in increased storage requirements and complexity.
-A good rule of thumb is to limit the number of partitions to 10,000 or less.
+A good rule of thumb is to limit the number of partitions to 10,000 or less (although systems like Dagster can support up to 25,000 partitions per asset, beyond which you will see performance degradation in the UI).

 • Use a consistent partitioning scheme: Consistency in the partitioning scheme ensures that the same data is stored in the same partition across different runs of the pipeline.
 This can help to reduce the complexity of data processing and improve query performance.